Product education is educating users about the uses and benefits of a product, and how to engage with the product to achieve those benefits.

 There are 2 ways to create an interactive product tour for your business; all by yourself or with the help of 3rd party tools.

 Creating an interactive product tour by yourself is not what I’d recommend since it is a task that requires developed time, which you can use to improve your product.
 Other details about going in-source are:

 - Hard to maintain

 There are 3rd-party tools that you can use to create interactive product tours, and many more onboarding elements.

 UserGuiding is one of them.
-It is a user onboarding platform for web applications that you can educate your users and do more with.
+It is a What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. platform for web applications that you can educate your users and do more with.
 Here are the details to the product:

 - Starts from $99/month

 - Easy to maintain